marijnh/Eloquent-JavaScript/11_async.md

 ## Async functions

 To store important information, ((crow))s are known to duplicate it across nests.
-That way, if a hawk destroys a nest, the information isn't lost.
+That way, when a hawk destroys a nest, the information isn't lost.

 To retrieve a given piece of information that it doesn't have in its own storage bulb, a nest computer might consult random other nests in